 “I didn’t see,” my father replied sheepishly.

-He stood in an unpainted spot at the far end of the room and looked particularly forlorn in his silly jumpsuit.
+He stood in the only unpainted spot of the new hardwood floor at the far end of the room.
+He looked particularly forlorn in his silly jumpsuit.

 “This is the dumbest thing you’ve ever done,” my mother declared.
 After a moment she added, “Including the time you fell out of that tree because you’d sawn off the branch you were sitting on.”